NoohaAbdulNasar/MERN-Stack-Projects/07_dice_game/README.md

 # Dice Game
 This  is a simple two-player dice rolling game.
-The winner based on the outcome of the dice rolls.
+This game provides a fun and interactive way for two players to enjoy a virtual dice rolling experience and compete to see who comes out as the winner.

 ### Features
 * Players can enter their names to personalize the game.